-- For transactions that total less than \$850 CAN (or the currency threshold in the table below), confirmation that can be viewed online and includes the delivery address showing at least city/province or postal code, delivery date, and the identity of the shipping company you used. - For transactions that total \$850 CAN (or the currency threshold in the table below) or more, you must provide signature confirmation of delivery.
+For transactions that total less than \$750 USD (or the equivalent currency threshold in the table below), confirmation that can be viewed online and includes the delivery address showing at least city/ or postal code, delivery date, and the identity of the shipping company you used.

+For transactions that total \$750 USD (or the equivalent currency threshold in the table below) or more, you must provide signature confirmation of delivery (except for buyers having a PayPal account registered: in Albania, Andorra, Bosnia and Herzegovina, Croatia, Iceland, Israel, or Ukraine to whom such requirement won't apply).
 If the transaction is in a currency not listed in the table, then signature confirmation is required when the payment exceeds the equivalent of \$750 USD at the PayPal exchange rate that applies at the time the transaction is processed.